BradKriss/VueJS-noUiSlider/README.md

 This is only needed if you want to link the slider to an input box, if no data is passed through the slider will be given a uuid4 id.

 ## Linking input boxes
-Input boxes are linked by naming convention and must also be a model for one of the slider values.
+Input boxes are linked by naming convention and must also include a model for the linked slider value.

-Example: If your slider has an id of `my-slider` your inputs id should be `my-slider-input-0` for the first handle and `my-slider-input-1` for the second handle (the 0 and the 1 refrence the array key)
+Example: If your slider has an id of `my-slider` your inputs id should be `my-slider-input-0` for the first handle and `my-slider-input-1` for the second handle (0 and 1 refrence the array key)
 ```
 <input id="my-slider-input-0" v-model="sliderValue[0]">
 ```

 **You can check out a working example here:** https://jsfiddle.net/bradkriss/s2o0Ltzv/

-Note: I'm always looking to grow as a developer so let me know if there's anything I can do better!
+---
+Constructive criticism welcomed.

+LICENSE: [WTFPL](http://www.wtfpl.net/) (DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE)